Movies That Are Realistic About Addiction

 Requiem For A Dream: Contrasting Addiction And Potential

 Director Darren Aronofsky tells a story of how addiction can easily derail a person’s life in the 2000 psychological drama Requiem For A Dream.
 This realistic movie about addiction follows 4 interconnected people and their separate struggles with substance use.
 Sara Goldfarb, portrayed by Ellen Burstyn, is the mother of Harold or Harry, played by Jared Leto.
 Sara is dependent on appetite suppressant amphetamines.
-Harry, his girlfriend Maryanne (Jennifer Connolley), and their friend Tyrone (Marlon Wayans) use black tar Heroin.
+Harry, his girlfriend Maryanne (Jennifer Connolley), and their friend Tyrone (Marlon Wayans) use black tar heroin.
 Each character has an emotional void that they are using substances to cope with.

 Despite their clear use, the specific names of the substances and even the word “drug” is never said in the film.
 Each character also has non-substance addictions such as television, money, or a co-dependent relationship.
 By showing that addiction can come in all shapes and forms, the audience can reflect inward on their own dependencies.
 Aronofsky uses very stylized montages with manipulated time and music crescendos to mimic the anxiety, tension, and stress that is induced by drug use.
 The film contrasts the dark path of substance use with the aspirations and potential of the characters.
 This comparison humanizes the characters by showing that they are average people with real lives and struggles.